 With a full analysis in place, companies can start to hire people with the right kinds of skills.
 Rather than employing for roles with a narrow scope, they can focus on the areas they currently have weaknesses in, improving the overall skill pool.

-Perhaps the most effective way of bridging the skills gap is for employers to offer reskilling and upskilling programs.
+Perhaps the most effective way of bridging the skills gap is for employers to offer reskilling and upskilling programmes.
 These help existing employees train in the skills where the organisation is lacking.
 This type of knowledge building helps both the company and the individual.

 How can I close the skills gap?